Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 19 May 2023:
+- Following were done in Task Number 2036:
+- expand on accepted
+- additional comments in STIP, STIC
+- duplication of type of loss in stip
+- increase space between policy number
+- remove branch name, tv, vcr, branch number
+- add cover between existing and replacement
+- risk, motor and theft are not expanding
+- commission in product comparison is adding up
+- remove R and text box from overnight parking in Vehicle in STIP and commission is acting up
+- risk section e is not showing up in Risk
+- change company to unwritten by in product comparison
+- Duplication for Loss Type in Short Term Insurance Commercial
+- Deployed

 ### 18 May 2023:
 - 2036: Almost everything is done except for one point
 - Duplication for Loss Type in Short Term Insurance Personal